vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

    + portstat.py:

      The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR column.

 ### 4.1 Assumptions

 SAI provide access to each interface the following attributes
 - SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, which represents the number of uncorrectable FEC codewords.
   - return not support if its not working for an interface
 - SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES, which represents the number of correctable FEC codewords.
   - return not support if its not working for an interface
-- SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0, which represents the number of codewords with 0 symbol errors.
+- SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0, which represents the number of codewords without any errors.
   - return not support if its not working for an interface